Trilarion/opensourcegames/entries/yorg.md

 - Assets license: CC BY, CC-BY-SA
 - Developer: Flavio Calva

-3D arcade racing game featuring AI, weapons, power-ups and multiplayer.
+Featuring AI, weapons, power-ups and multiplayer.
 It is being developed using free software such as GIMP and Blender.

 ## Building